Angil-Bara/Personal-AI-Agent/README.md

 ### Sending Emails
 To send emails, you can use the `sendEmail` function form the email processing module.
 Provide the necessary SMTP configuration and email details such as suchject, body, ect.

+### Generating Email Responses
+To generate a response for an email, send a POST request to `/generate-response` with the email content in the request body.
+This will return a draft response based on the input email content.